AndreiKrutikov/time-paradox/README.md

 ### Storyline ###

-Imagine, that you are a tiny robot trapped in an old facility, which is filled(for some reason) with unsolvable puzzles and unreasonable constrinctions.
+Imagine, that you are a tiny robot trapped in an old facility, which is filled(for some reason) with unsolvable puzzles and unreasonable constrictions.
 You have no other choice but to spend eternity in this building.

-However, one day you faound your key to freedom: mistirious machine, that allows you to travel back and forwards in time.
-Now you at least stand a chance so reach your dream and leave this place.
+However, one day you found your key to freedom: mysterious machine, that allows you to travel back and forwards in time.
+Now you at least stand a chance to reach your dream and leave this place.

 DISCLAIMER: Changing observable past might cause The End of the World